 In addition, it was agreed that the Authority would pay contributions of £2.8m per annum from 1 July 2013 to 30 June 2014 and £4.0m per annum from 1 July 2014 to 30 June 2033 in respect of the shortfall in funding.
-The contribution rates will be reviewed as part of the next actuarial valuation due as at 31 March 2015.
+The contribution rates will be reviewed as part of the next actuarial valuation as at 31 March 2015, which is currently in progress.

-Change in funding position between 31 March 2012 and 31 March 2013
+Change in funding position between 31 March 2013 and 31 March 2014

 The Committee of Management monitors the funding position between valuations.
-The latest report by the Scheme Actuary showed that as at 31 March 2013, the funding level of the Fund was estimated to be 71%, with a deficit of £115.0 million.
-The position has worsened since the last statement largely because the change in market conditions since 31 March 2012 has led to a higher value being placed on the liabilities.
-This has been partly offset by the investment return over the period being greater than the assumed rate of return.
+The latest report by the Scheme Actuary showed that as at 31 March 2014, the funding level of the Fund was estimated to be 76%, with a deficit of £87.1 million.
+The position has improved since the last statement largely because the change in market conditions since 31 March 2013 has led to a lower value being placed on the liabilities.
+This has been partly offset by the investment return over the period being lower than the assumed rate of return.